Thanujann20/Apocalypse/README.md

-Use UP and DOWN arrow keys to move player
+Use UP and DOWN arrow keys to move player.

-Press SPACE to shoot bullet
+Press SPACE to shoot bullet.

-Kill as many zombies as you can
+Kill as many zombies as you can.

-IF a zombie is not killed a crosses the border, you lose
+IF a zombie is not killed a crosses the border, you lose.

+Made Using Pygame.